 b GemdosOpcode = 0x4B && OsCallParam = 0x0

-b pc = TEXT :onceNote1: It is better to trigger it only once, because if you would leave it on, during (re)boot you would get a warning for every instruction (until TOS sets a valid basepage).
+b pc = TEXT :onceNote1: It is better to trigger this breakpoint only once, because if you would leave it on, during (re)boot you would get a warning for every instruction (until TOS sets a valid basepage).

 m DATA m BSS